wupdigital/prefessor/README.md

 ## Usage

-Use these dependencies on your platform projects:
+Use following dependencies on your platform projects:

 ```
 // On common projects